Sidney Poitier's Cause of Death Revealed - E! Online

 Sidney Poitier's cause of death has been determined more than a week after his passing.

 The legendary actor died on Jan.
-6 from a combination of heart failure, Alzheimer's dementia and prostate cancer, according to a death certificate obtained by TMZ.
+6 from a combination of heart failure, Alzheimer's dementia and prostate cancer, according to a death certificate obtained by E!
+News.
 He was 94.

 While he had suffered from dementia and cancer for years, per the document, he experienced heart failure in the hours before his passing.

-A copy of the document published online stated that Poitier passed away at his Beverly Hills home and was cremated.
-The death certificate also mentioned Poitier's history as an actor of 76 years.
+The death certificate stated that Poitier passed away at his Beverly Hills home and was cremated.
+It also mentioned Poitier's history as an actor of 76 years.

 During his prolific career, Poitier starred in films such as Porgy and Bess, A Raisin in the Sun, To Sir, With Love and Guess Who's Coming to Dinner.